raspberrypilearning/catch-the-dots/en/step_4.md

 	end
 ```

-This is how you will need to change the code for the blue sprite
+This is how you need to change the code for the blue sprite:
 ```blocks
 	if <+ touching color [#0000FF]?> then
         change [score v] by (1)